Paris: 20th and 21st centuries

 In the early 21st century, the population of Paris began to increase slowly again, as more young people moved into the city.
 It reached 2.25 million in 2011.
-In March 2001, Bertrand Delanoë became the first Socialist Mayor of Paris.
-In 2007, in an effort to reduce car traffic in the city, he introduced the Vélib', a system which rents bicycles for the use of local residents and visitors.
+In March 2001, Bertrand Delanoë became the first socialist mayor; he was re-elected in March 2008.
 Bertrand Delanoë also transformed a section of the highway along the Left Bank of the Seine into an urban promenade and park, the Promenade des Berges de la Seine, which he inaugurated in June 2013.

-In 2007, President Nicolas Sarkozy launched the Grand Paris project, to integrate Paris more closely with the towns in the region around it.
+In 2007, President Nicolas Sarkozy launched the Grand Paris project to integrate Paris more closely with the towns in the region around it.
 After many modifications, the new area, named the Metropolis of Grand Paris, with a population of 6.7 million, was created on 1 January 2016.
-In 2011, the City of Paris and the national government approved the plans for the Grand Paris Express, totalling 205 km of automated metro lines to connect Paris, the innermost three departments around Paris, airports and high-speed rail (TGV) stations, at an estimated cost of €35 billion.
+The City of Paris and the national government approved the plans for the Grand Paris Express four years later, totalling 205 km of automated metro lines to connect Paris, the innermost three departments around Paris, airports and high-speed rail (TGV) stations, at an estimated cost of €35 billion.
 The system is scheduled to be completed by 2030.

-In January 2015, Al-Qaeda in the Arabian Peninsula claimed attacks across the Paris region.
+A series of attacks occurred in the Paris region, especially in Paris, in January 2015, the most serious being the shooting at the offices of Charlie Hebdo.
+17 people died in the attacks, which Al-Qaeda in the Arabian Peninsula claimed responsibility.
 1.5 million people marched in Paris in a show of solidarity against terrorism and in support of freedom of speech.
-In November of the same year, terrorist attacks, claimed by ISIL, killed 130 people and injured more than 350.
+Terrorist attacks, claimed by ISIL, occurred again in November, which killed 130 people and injured more than 350.

+In an aim to limit the effects of climate change below 2 °C, the Paris Agreement was signed by 196 nations of the United Nations Framework Convention on Climate Change on 22 April 2016 in Paris.
+The following year, billionaire François Pinault received a 50‑year lease to convert the historic Bourse de Commerce into a contemporary art museum, overseen by Japanese architect Tadao Ando.
+Construction was delayed by the COVID-19 pandemic, reopening in May 2021.
+The Notre Dame Cathedral caught fire on 15 April 2019, beginning in the eaves of its roof, engulfing the spire and most of the roof.
+Firefighters were able to control the blaze, saving the main structure including the bell towers and rose windows, and there were no injuries; it was reopened on 7 December 2024.

+In terms of international connectedness, as of 2024, Paris was one of eight cities worldwide that was classified as an "Alpha+" city by the Globalization and World Cities Research Network.